Ways to Participate

 - Not allowing any conversation to be dominated by louder voices

-- If anyone takes up too much space, politely asking them to “pinch off” their current thread to let others participate in the space
+- If anyone takes up too much space, politely asking them to “tie off” their current thread to let others participate in the space

 - If a discussion happens that is limited to exclusive content (for example, a highly technical back-and-forth that excludes non-technical participants), politely re-directing the conversation back to more inclusive topics